-Winner of the 2012 Douglas Anderson Prize in Philosophy is Armando Chapelliquen! $200
+Winner of the 2013 Douglas Anderson Prize in Philosophy is Madison Zebrine! $200

-Winner of the 2012 Fredrick McConnell Prize in Moral Philosophy is Armando Chapelliquen! $250_
+Winner of the 2013 Fredrick McConnell Prize in Moral Philosophy is Katie Miller! $200

 PHILOSOPHY CLUB MEETING

-The Philosophy Club meets every Tuesday in the Rec Room from 11:45 AM-12:45 PM.
+The Philosophy Club meets every Thursday from 11:30 till 1:00 and is held in the Amhrein room.
 Any one interested in participating in stimulating philosophical discussions is welcome to join us!